Why Not Unity?

 When starting out, many people try to write their own engine and get buried in the sheer volume of new information and problems to solve.
 When experienced, many try to use an existing engine and get frustrated at the lack of control and performance.
 The further along in your career you get the more it makes sense to use your own technology.

 This is mainly due to the Law of Leaky Abstractions.
 Every layer that separates you from the code that does the actual work, the more cases where it will run slowly or incorrectly.
 When prototyping these issues don’t matter much.
-You also aren’t likely to run into them if your game is very generic and fits well in that engine.
+You also aren’t likely to run into them if your game is somewhat generic and fits well in that engine.

 As you get more experience working with different engines, or for companies that write their own, you’ll learn one major truth.
 Closed source is the enemy of game development.
 Not being able to debug the internals of a system, or fix places where the abstraction has leaked, will paralyze your game.
 It’ll always happen at the worst possible time, usually beta or finaling, and you’ll hate whoever wrote the tech you’re using.